So you’ve decided you definitely want a new website, or a total rebuild of your old one.

 Now the Umbraco community has added a lot of functions for editors into the CMS and there’ve been some quite interesting ones which we use to add flexibility when we create websites or create apps using the interface.

-So, in a nutshell, Umbraco is a CMS that allows you to create any website you can imagine, makes it simple to keep content updated, has a huge community working on security, gives users the power to add great content and doesn’t come burdened with huge license fees.
+In a nutshell, Umbraco is a CMS that allows you to create any website you can imagine, makes it simple to keep content updated, has a huge community working on security, gives users the power to add great content and doesn’t come burdened with huge license fees.